fbpx Skip to the content

 Park Construction Permit

-To streamline the permit application process for the applicant and the Parks Department, we have created a submission for applications online via GIS and ePlans.
+To streamline the permit application process for the applicant and the Parks Department, we have created a two-step submission for applications online via GIS (Step 1) and ePlans (Step 2).
+Please refer to the Resources section at the top-right corner of this page to learn more about these steps.

 Related County Information